OmaymaS/onceupondata/content/post/how-do-harmful-algorithms-evolve/index.md

 ---
-title: The Seeds of Bad Data Products
+title: The Seeds of Bad Data Products!
-subtitle: How Do Harmful Algorithms Evolve?
+subtitle: The adoption of not-so-scientific facts and the path to harmful algorithms
 author: ''
 date: '2021-09-12'
 slug: [how-do-harmful-algorithms-evolve]